 Get outside.
 Seek out friends, family, and respite care providers to step in with caregiving so you can have some time away from the home.

 You have a tough job, caregiver, but we know that you know how rewarding it can be.
-Consider downloading our free e-book for caregivers to use yourself or give to another caregiver in your life.
+Consider joining our mailing list to receive our free e-book explaining the PACE program to use yourself or give to another caregiver in your life.
 We’ll be blogging again soon about more resources.
 Until next time!